pradeephubgit/appsignal-docs/source/elixir/configuration/load-order.html.md

 ##=env 4.
 Environment variables

-Lastly AppSignal will look for its configuration in environment variables.
+Our integration will look for its configuration in environment variables.
 When found these will override all given configuration options from previous steps.